 1.)
-Blocksize reduced to a maximum of 256 -> moderate improvement in medium and large 2.)
-Using @inbounds -> small improvement only on CPU side code 3.)
-Tuned blocksize with NSight compute -> slight improvement 4.)
-Only changed things on interpreter side
+Blocksize reduced to a maximum of $256 \rightarrow$ moderate improvement in medium and large 2.)
+Using @inbounds -> small improvement only on CPU side code

 5.2.5 Comparison

 Comparison of Interpreter and Transpiler as well as Comparing the two with CPU interpreter